Gads Forlag: Organisation

 Gads Forlag is headquartered at Fiolstræde 31-33.
 Mette Jokumsen is CEO of the company and Joachim Malling is chairman.

 Publications

 Notable publications have historically included Trap Danmark, Nordisk Konversationsleksikon and Ugeskrift for Retsvæsen.
 Since 2008 Gads Forlag has also been the publisher of Kraks Blå Bog.
 It has also published Søren Kierkegaard's complete works in 55 volumes in collaboration with the Søren Kierkegaard Research Center.

-He generally focusses on novels, biographies and books about history and culture.
-Gads Forlag is also the copublisher of Kraks Blå Bog.
+It generally focusses on novels, biographies and books about history and culture.

-The publishing house also publishes textbooks for educational use under the brand names Gjellerup and Trojka and books about history in collaboration with museums, companies and other entities under the Historika label.
+The publishing house also publishes textbooks for educational use under the brand names Gjellerup and Trojka, and books about history in collaboration with museums, companies and other entities under the Historika label.